Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ## Matrices and Arrays {#Arrays}

 LISP-STAT includes support for multidimensional arrays.
-In addition to the standard Common Lisp array functions LISP-STAT also includes a system called [array-operations](/docs/tasks/array-operations/).
+In addition to the standard Common Lisp array functions, LISP-STAT also includes a system called [array-operations](/docs/tasks/array-operations/).